Sewing Cabinet Side Table

 Note: I did sand the finish lightly because of the rough finish on the base of the sewing cabinet.

-Paint Top of Side Table Black
+Paint the Top of the Side Table Black

 This black paint will be perfect for the lid!

 In this image, you can see how much better the sewing cabinet lid looks.
-So, just to let you know how much I love the great finish of this paint sprayer.
-I poured a small amount of black paint in the cup.
+So, just to let you know how much I love the excellent finish of this paint sprayer.
+I poured a small amount of black paint into the cup.
 Yes, it may seem like a lot of work for such a small project, but I wanted a flawless finish on the top for my new side table.

 Do you see it?
 How perfect is that paint job!
-And, oh so quick!
+And, oh, so quick!

-Prepare to Attach Lid to Side Table
+Prepare to Attach the Lid to the Side Table

-A couple of the screws were stripped out, so I had to add new pocket holes with my kreg jig.
+A couple of the screws were stripped out, so I had to add new pocket holes with my Kreg jig.

 Secure the lid to the base of the sewing cabinet using pocket hole screws.